simvue-io/docs/docs/tracking-monitoring/artifacts.md

 ### Files

-Individual files can be saved using the `save` method.
+Individual files can be saved using the `save_file` method.
 One of three categories needs to be specified:

  * `code`: software;
  * `input`: input files;